-Launched in 2013, this five year programme aims to improve food security and nutrition in Armenia and Georgia.
-By working with civil society networks and alliances, we ensure that the five-year national agricultural, food security and nutritional policies developed in each country benefit women and men smallholder farmers.
-Additionally, we aim to positively change attitudes and increase the demand for healthy and locally produced food.
+This five year programme aimed to improve food security and nutrition in Armenia and Georgia.
+By working with civil society networks and alliances, we ensured that the five-year national agricultural, food security and nutritional policies developed in each country benefited smallholder farmers.
+Additionally, the programme aimed to positively change attitudes and increase the demand for healthy and locally produced food.

 The programme identified the following three areas as the main problems relating to people's food security in Armenia and Georgia: